 Early Childhood Education and care is a game-changer, playing multiple roles in promoting parents’ labour force participation, women’s equity, immigrant settlement, poverty reduction and economic development.

-Join the Honourable Margaret McCain and Scott McCain of the Margaret and Wallace McCain Family Foundation; Karen Grant of the Fredericton Chamber of Commerce; and Craig Alexander of Deloitte Canada to hear why high quality early childhood education is so beneficial to the economy and laying a foundation to a fair and productive society.
+The Honourable Margaret McCain and Scott McCain of the Margaret and Wallace McCain Family Foundation, and co-host Karen Grant of the Fredericton Chamber of Commerce, along with Craig Alexander of Deloitte Canada discussed why high quality early childhood education is so beneficial to the economy and laying a foundation to a fair and productive society.